levu48/redux-instance/README.md

-Credit: This project make use and modify Jake Daniel's [redux-dynamix](https://github.com/jake-daniels/redux-dynamix)
+Credit: This project makes use and modifies Jake Daniel's [redux-dynamix](https://github.com/jake-daniels/redux-dynamix)